- What are Atomic Swaps?

-Atomic swaps or cross-chain atomic swaps in a nutshell are decentralized exchanges, but only for cryptocurrencies.
-This allows multiple parties to exchange two different crypto currencies in a trustless environment.
-If one party defaults or fails the transaction, neither party can "run off" with the anyone's money.
+Atomic swaps or cross-chain atomic swaps , in a nutshell, are decentralized exchanges, but only for cryptocurrencies.
+They allow multiple parties to exchange two different crypto currencies in a trustless environment.
+If one party defaults or fails the transaction, neither party can "run off" with anyone's money.
 For this to work, we will require two technologies: a payment channel and hashed timelock contracts.
 An implementation of a payment channel is the lightning network.

-Here is a quick example of how a HTLC works:
+Here is a quick example of how an HTLC works:

-In this example Alex's wants to pay Carla, but he does not have an open payment channel to Carla.
-But he does have an open channel to Bart who does have an open channel to Carla.
+In this example, Alex wants to pay Carla, but he does not have an open payment channel to Carla.
+However, he does have an open channel to Bart, who does have an open channel to Carla.

 - Carla generates a random number and gives the hash of the number to Alex.